The Guardian and the Governor

 We could also look at the second part of the Kitab-e Iqan, which is devoted to the question of why the sovereignty of the Qa’im is not expressed as temporal power.
 But the above suffices to show that the sovereignty of the Manifestation is a spiritual, not temporal power, and does not give them “any share whatever of this world’s dominion,” or diminish in any way the mandate of “them that are in authority.”

 Once again, we can see this is a constitutional system, since two different centres of authority – the temporal and the religious – are given a mandate, in two different spheres, and there is a law, a very deep law written into the nature of things and expressed in various ways throughout the history of religions, that forbids either of these powers infringing on the authority of the other.
 This theory is worked out in much more detail by Abdu’l-Baha, in his Sermon on the Art of Governance.
+[The translation has since been retitled The Art of Governance].
 It’s a long work, and I will quote only the “thesis” which Abdu’l-Baha sets out to prove:

 …human society requires the training and cultivation of a true master, …one who binds and restrains, prohibits and encourages, … Now this prohibition and prevention, rules and restraints, leading and impelling, is divided into two types.
 The first protector and restrainer is the power of governance that is related to the physical world, … The second type of educator and governor of the human world is sacred and spiritual power: the heavenly Books that have been sent down, the prophets of God, and spiritual souls and devout religious leaders.
 For those in whom revelation descends and divine inspiration arises are the educators of hearts and minds, the correctors of morals. they beautify conduct and encourage the faithful.
 That is, these holy souls are like spiritual powers.